 What should I avoid after receiving ioflupane I-123?

 Do not allow yourself to become dehydrated during the first few days after receiving ioflupane I-123.
-Call your doctor if you have any vomiting or diarrhea during this time.
 Follow your doctor's instructions about the type and amount of liquids you should drink.

 Ioflupane I-123 side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives, itching, skin redness; difficult breathing; swelling of your face, lips, tongue, or throat.

 pain, swelling, burning, or irritation around the IV needle;

 dizziness, spinning sensation;